-- 0 Accurate to the day. - 1 Accurate to within 1 day either side of date coded. - 2 Accurate to within 3 days either side of date coded. - Accurate to within 1 week either side of date coded.
-3 - 4 Accurate to within 2 weeks either side of date coded. - 5 Accurate to within 6 weeks either side of date coded. - Accurate to within 3 months either side of date coded.
-6 - 7 Accurate to within 6 months either side of date coded. - 8 Accurate to within some years only. - 9 Date of issue of ring or other earliest possible use of ring (only for ringing record) or, date report (either letter on postmark) date of finding coded, but bird long dead, found mummified, ring in owl pellet, hunters collection etc. (may be used even if ringing date within the previous 6 months).
+- 0 Accurate to the day. - Accurate to within 1 day either side of date coded.
+1 - Accurate to within 3 days either side of date coded.
+2 - Accurate to within 1 week either side of date coded.
+3 - Accurate to within 2 weeks either side of date coded.
+4 - Accurate to within 6 weeks either side of date coded.
+5 - Accurate to within 3 months either side of date coded.
+6 - 7 Accurate to within 6 months either side of date coded. - 8 Accurate to within some years only. - Date of issue of ring or other earliest possible use of ring (only for ringing record) or, 9 date of recovery report (either on letter or postmark) or, date of finding coded, but bird long dead, found mummified, ring in owl pellet, hunters collection etc. (may be used even if ringing date within the previous 6 months).